-SEO Week 2026 ยท Working Through a Google Drop
+SEO Week 2026 · Working Through a Google Drop

-Diagnose the drop.
-Then diagnose the room.
+Diagnose the internal room.
+Then diagnose the drop.

 Any time a Google drop hits, you inspect every system in the stack: rankings, crawl logs, JavaScript rendering, Core Web Vitals.
 Except one.
 The one running between your ears.

-Balanced state
+Balanced

 The cast